Chip Morningstar

 Chip Morningstar is an American software architect, mainly for online entertainment and communication.

 Morningstar held many jobs throughout his career in the research and development of technology and programs.
 Most notably was Morningstar's role as project leader for Lucasfilm's Habitat, the first large-scale virtual multiuser environment.
 In March 2001, Morningstar and colleague Randy Farmer were awarded the inaugural "First Penguin Award" by the International Game Developers Association for their work on Habitat.
-He also participated in Project Xanadu, for which the word hypertext was first coined.
+He also participated in Project Xanadu, for which the word hypertext was coined.
 Additionally, he is credited with coining the term avatar and pre-Internet work in online information marketplaces.

 Early life and education

 Morningstar graduated from University of Michigan with a Bachelor of Science degree in Computer Engineering in 1981.
 While at the University of Michigan he performed research in the Space Physics Research Laboratory, where he wrote device drivers and CAD software for electronic circuitry.

 Chip Morningstar started his career as a research assistant at the University of Michigan and as an independent computer consultant.
 His original major was Aerospace at the University of Michigan.
 After his summer job in 1977 where he was surrounded by up to date computer technology, he changed his major to computer engineering.
 In 1979, he took a job at the Environmental Research Institute of Michigan (ERIM) as a research engineer.
 While at ERIM he developed image processing software, languages and tools for the Cytocomputer.
 Morningstar also co-invented the Leonard-Morningstar image filter algorithm.